This blog post was updated on March 9, 2021.

 What is the purpose of your business?
 Why do you do what you do?
 Maybe Dad or Grandpa started the business long ago, or perhaps you decided just last year to go into business for yourself.
 Either way, the answer is the same.
 You exist to efficiently transport freight, without damaging it, from one location to another.
 That’s what you get paid to do.
-On one hand, trucking is a very simple business.
-On the other, it’s remarkably complex.
+And, regardless of how effective you are in your role, you can’t do it without drivers.

 We meet with companies all the time and analyze their business processes looking for opportunities to implement standardized best practices.
 Making small changes to recruiting, hiring and training processes often get better results.
 In the early stages of our analysis, we gather documents and materials such as policies, procedures, training programs, job descriptions and loss runs.
 We also get the organizational chart.
 We’ve seen hundreds of them and they all look basically the same: the president is at the top of the page and truck drivers - if they even appear - are at the bottom.